NUI-Project-Group/NUI-MCE-Translator/README.md

 ### Prerequisites

-- Unity 20XX.XX or later: Make sure you have Unity installed on your development machine.
+- Unity 2021.3.23f1 or later for Development.
+- Any version of Unity when building.
 - Leap Motion V2 device: Connect the Leap Motion V2 device to your computer.
-- Leap Motion SDK: Download the Leap Motion SDK from the [Leap Motion website](https://www.leapmotion.com/).
+- Leap Motion SDK for Development: Download the Leap Motion SDK from the [Leap Motion website](https://www.leapmotion.com/).

 ### Installation